Dandandan-mo/Part-A-Docs/README.md

 ### Order Histories

-This is the order histories page, customers could sign in and click order histories in the nav bar to navigate to this page.
-It will dislay all order histories.
+This is the order histories page, customers can sign in and click order histories in the nav bar to navigate to this page.
+It will dislay all order histories for the logged in customer.
 Customers can click order ID to navigate to the order details page for order details.
-If customers haven't sign in, an alert will be displayed and asked customers to sign in first.
+If customers haven't sign in, an alert will be displayed and asks customers to sign in first.

 ![Order Histories](./docs/wireframes/wireframe-order_list.png)